russellgordon/teaching/src/site/notes/JSON/Useful JSON Endpoints.md

 [Image Charts](https://documentation.image-charts.com)|Send a request to this endpoint and it will return a chart or graph in your desired image format.|None
 [Joke API](https://github.com/15Dkatz/official_joke_api)|A web service that serves jokes in various formats.|None [jService](http://jservice.io/)|A set of trivia questions based on prior Jeopardy! clues.|None ==[Metropolitan Museum of Art](https://metmuseum.github.io)==|"The [Metropolitan Museum of Art](https://www.metmuseum.org/) presents over 5,000 years of art from around the world for everyone to experience and enjoy.
 The Museum lives in two iconic sites in New York City—The Met Fifth Avenue and The Met Cloisters.
 Millions of people also take part in The Met experience online."
-Access information and images of their works of art through this API.|None
+Access information and images of their works of art through this API. ==NOTE:== This has been used by Mr. Gordon in an example, and is ineligible for use for the end of module 3 assignment.|None
 [Meal Database](https://www.themealdb.com/api.php)|A web service that provides information about food and meals, based on categories and other criteria.|None
 [Numbers API](http://numbersapi.com/?ref=apilist.fun#42)|Provides trivia and interesting information about numbers and dates.|None
 ==[Open Library Search API](https://openlibrary.org/dev/docs/api/search)==|Search for books by title or author.|None [Open Movie Database](http://www.omdbapi.com)|The OMDb API is a web service to obtain movie information. |None [Open Trivia Database](https://opentdb.com/api_config.php)|Another source of trivia questions and answers.
 Can be queried by category. |None
-==[PoetryDB](https://github.com/thundercomb/poetrydb#readme)==|Retrieve one or more random poems.
-NOTE: This has been used by Mr. Gordon in an example, and is ineligible for use for the end of module 3 assignment.|None
+==[PoetryDB](https://github.com/thundercomb/poetrydb#readme)==|Retrieve one or more random poems. ==NOTE:== This has been used by Mr. Gordon in an example, and is ineligible for use for the end of module 3 assignment.|None
 ==[QR Code Generator and Reader](https://goqr.me/api/)==|Create or scan QR codes via this API.
 Returns an image rather than JSON, however, this is [easily handled](https://github.com/lcs-rgordon/DataToImage/blob/main/DataToImage.playground/Contents.swift). |None
 [Spoonacular](https://spoonacular.com/food-api/docs)|Provides nutrition, recipe, ingredients, and allergens data for food.|API key
 [Stock News API](https://stocknewsapi.com/)|"Get the latest stock news from the best news sources.
 Use our API and access clean and relevant stock market news data."|API key
-[Star Wars API](https://swapi.dev/documentation)|"All the Star Wars data you ever wanted."|None ==[Stranger Things Quotes](https://github.com/shadowoff09/strangerthings-quotes)==|Retrieve one or more quotes from the Stranger Things television series.
-NOTE: This has been used by Mr. Gordon in an example, and is ineligible for use for the end of module 3 assignment.|None
+[Star Wars API](https://swapi.dev/documentation)|"All the Star Wars data you ever wanted."|None ==[Stranger Things Quotes](https://github.com/shadowoff09/strangerthings-quotes)==|Retrieve one or more quotes from the Stranger Things television series. ==NOTE:== This has been used by Mr. Gordon in an example, and is ineligible for use for the end of module 3 assignment.|None
 [Weather API](https://www.metaweather.com/api/)|Given a latitude, longitude, city, or other search criteria, obtain a current weather forecast.|None